HillZhang1999/MuCGEC/scorers/ChERRANT/README.en.md

 python parallel_to_m2.py -f $HYP_PARA_FILE -o $HYP_M2_FILE -g char
 ```

-By default, word level edit is extracted.
+By default, word-level edit is extracted.

-By setting the ` -g 'parameter to' word ', you can extract word level edit.
-Although word level edit has marked more error type information, it may be affected by word segmentation errors.
+You can extract word-level edit by setting the ` -g `parameter to` word `.
+Although word-level edit has marked more error type information, they may be affected by word segmentation errors.
 For more settings, refer to the command line help file:

 ```
 python parallel_to_m2.py --help